NotoriousMaka/trip-genie/README.md

 ---

 ## Usage
-1. Create an account or log in to access personalized travel planning features.
+1. Create an account or log in to access personalised travel planning features.
 2. Input your travel preferences (destination, budget, duration, etc.).
-3. View and customize your AI-generated itinerary.
+3. View and customise your AI-generated itinerary.
-4. Explore flight and hotel options via the Trip.com integration.
-5. Check real-time weather updates and currency conversions for your destination.
+4. Check real-time weather updates and currency conversions for your destination.
-6. Save itineraries to your profile for future reference.
+5. Save itineraries to your profile for future reference.

 ---

 ## Future Enhancements
 - Add local transportation suggestions for eco-friendly options.
+- Integrate a booking API for hotels, flights and others.
 - Develop an AI-based travel tips chat feature.
-- Expand API integrations to include more travel booking services.

 ---